DamonHu/HDWindowLogger/README.md

 1. For the convenience of viewing, it is divided into three types: normal, warning and error.
 It corresponds to three different colors for easy viewing.
 2. Click the corresponding cell to copy the output log directly to the system clipboard.
-3. Share the system share you are calling.
-Which software you can share depends on which files are installed on your phone.
+3. Share the system share that is called.
+Which software you can share depends on which software is installed on your phone.

 <span id = "chinese"></span>